 - 1. Start with the R.A (polar) axis properly installed on your pier. - 2.
-Remove the Cable Router. - 3.
-Attach the Dec. axis as described earlier and lock into place with the Lock Knobs.
+Remove the Cable Router, if it was installed. - 3.
+Attach the Dec. axis as described earlier in the Assembly Procedure and lock into place with the Lock Knobs.
 You may wish to place and tighten the two socket head screws that provide additional attachment security.
 Remove the Dec.
 Counterweight Adapter and then unloop and route the Dec. servo cable (both encoder and standard Y-cable versions) through the cable port and connect it to the motor gearbox. - 4.
 Remove the Cable Access Cover from the rear plate of the R.A. axis by unscrewing the two socket head cap screws.
 Store it in a safe place, as it will not be used while cables are routed through the mount.